survivejs/webpack-book/manuscript/building/02_bundle_splitting.md

 It's possible to get good caching behavior with these plugins if a webpack **records** are used.
 The idea is discussed in detail in the *Adding Hashes to Filenames* chapter.

-`webpack.optimize.LimitChunkCountPlugin` and `webpack.optimize.MinChunkSizePlugin` give further control over chunk size.
+`webpack.optimize` contains `LimitChunkCountPlugin` and `MinChunkSizePlugin` which give further control over chunk size.

 T> Tobias Koppers discusses [aggressive merging in detail at the official blog of webpack](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6).